Top of main content

 A personal car loan enables you to buy a car and then make repayments over a set period.
 You’ll own the car from the start and once you’re finished making repayments, there’s nothing else you need to do.
 You can also sell the car if needed.

-The interest rate you’re offered will depend on the loan provider, your credit history and the type of loan you choose.
+The interest rate will depend on the loan provider, your credit history, and the type of loan you choose.

-Use our loan calculator to get an estimate of what your repayments would be, based on the amount you want to borrow and how long you’d like to borrow for.
+Use our car finance calculator to estimate your repayments (based on the amount you want to borrow and how long you’d like to borrow for).

 Hire purchase (HP)

 A hire purchase is a way of buying a car (typically a brand new vehicle) on finance, where the loan is secured against the car.
-You pay a deposit initially (similar to a mortgage) and then pay off the balance and interest over the course of the loan.
+You pay a deposit and then pay off the balance and interest throughout the loan period.

 Once you’re finished making your loan repayments, you own the car.
-However, until that point, the car is owned by the finance company and they can choose to repossess it if you miss any repayments.
+Until then, the car belongs to the finance company.
+They can choose to repossess it if you miss any payments.

 Personal contract purchase (PCP)

-Similar to a hire purchase, you'll pay a deposit followed by monthly payments for a fixed period.
-With PCP, you don’t take out a loan for the full cost of the car like you do with a hire purchase.
+With PCP, you pay a deposit followed by monthly payments for a fixed period.
+You don’t take out a loan for the full cost of the car – like you do with a hire purchase.
 Instead, you get a loan for the difference between its price brand new and the predicted value at the end of the loan agreement.

 After this, you have a few options: